AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-Feedback I received
+Feedback

-Krzysztof Balejko - Student at Makers
+- Krzysztof Balejko - Student at Makers

 "I’ve fond his code to be of very good quality therefore I had no problem in understanding the logic behind his code base."

-William Dunk - Student at Makers - Collaborated on the MakersBnB project
+- William Dunk - Student at Makers - Collaborated on the MakersBnB project

 "Adrien quickly demonstrated a strong ability to style webpages using CSS and the styled components library for React.
 Styling instructions were clearly and logically laid out, allowing changes to be rapidly iterated on as the page design evolved."